irisnet/irishub/docs/modules/service/README.md

 * `--expiration` Negative number used here means the unbonded blockchain height "never expire"

 ```
-iriscli iservice binding --def-chain-id=service-test --service-name=test-service --bind-chain-id=service-test --provider=<your address>
+iriscli service binding --def-chain-id=service-test --service-name=test-service --bind-chain-id=service-test --provider=<your address>
 ```
-* `--def-chain-id` The ID of the blockchain defined of the iService
+* `--def-chain-id` The ID of the blockchain defined of the service
-* `--service-name` The name of iService
+* `--service-name` The name of service
-* `--bind-chain-id`  The ID of the blockchain bound of the iService
+* `--bind-chain-id`  The ID of the blockchain bound of the service
 * `--provider` The blockchain address of bech32 encoded account

 ```
-iriscli iservice bindings --def-chain-id=service-test --service-name=test-service
+iriscli service bindings --def-chain-id=service-test --service-name=test-service
 ```
-* Refer to iriscli iservice binding
+* Refer to iriscli service binding

 ```
-iriscli iservice update-binding --chain-id=service-test  --from=x --fee=0.004iris --service-name=test-service --def-chain-id=service-test --bind-type=Local  --deposit=1iris --prices=1iris,2iris --avg-rsp-time=10000 --usable-time=100 --expiration=-1
+iriscli service update-binding --chain-id=service-test  --from=x --fee=0.004iris --service-name=test-service --def-chain-id=service-test --bind-type=Local  --deposit=1iris --prices=1iris,2iris --avg-rsp-time=10000 --usable-time=100 --expiration=-1
 ```
-* Refer to iriscli iservice bind
+* Refer to iriscli service bind

 ```
-iriscli iservice refund-deposit --chain-id=service-test  --from=x --fee=0.004iris --def-chain-id=service-test --service-name=test-service
+iriscli service refund-deposit --chain-id=service-test  --from=x --fee=0.004iris --def-chain-id=service-test --service-name=test-service
 ```
-* `--def-chain-id` The ID of the blockchain defined of the iService
+* `--def-chain-id` The ID of the blockchain defined of the service
-* `--service-name` The name of iService
+* `--service-name` The name of service

 ## IDL extension
 When using proto file to standardize the definition of the service's method, its input and output parameters, the method attributes can be added through annotations.